The mission of the May Dugan Center is to help people enrich and advance their lives and communities.

 BOARD OF DIRECTORS

-President: Angela Vannucci, MA: Eaton Corporation
+President: Angela Vannucci: Eaton Corporation

 Vice President: Paolo Appley: Complion, Inc

 Secretary: Pamela Charlton: University Hospitals Cleveland Medical Center